Advanced Dashboards#

 return 'Approximate population around {place}, where a magnitude {mag} earthquake hit on {date} is {pop:.0f}.'.format(

-pop=population, mag=sel.mag, place=sel.place, date=sel.time)
+pop=population, mag=sel.mag, place=sel.place, date=sel.name)

 def bounds(index, value):